ISO 13485: Quality Management System for Medical Device Manufacturing

 ISO 13485:2016 is based on the ISO 9001 process model approach and is a management systems standard specifically developed for the manufacture of medical devices.
-Its primary objective is to facilitate harmonized medical device regulatory requirements.
-The standard contains specific requirements for manufacture, installation and servicing and calls for:
+Its primary objective is to facilitate harmonised medical device regulatory requirements.
+The standard contains specific requirements for manufacture, installation and servicing of medical devices and calls for:

 - Implementation of a Quality Management System with several enhancements

 - Risk Management approach to product development and product realisation

 - Validation of processes

 - Compliance with statutory and regulatory requirements